 Spinning Around (2017) | Artist’s 3D plasticine sculptures and sketchbooks in vitrine | C.S.M (2017)

-Church Window was chosen to be included in the exhibition as this early piece predicted the abstract style and colouration Allistair would later adopt and further explore in later works, notably the visual language and painting style of Excited Melody from 2016 on the opposite wall and the 2009 Study of The City, which inspired the first carpet the artist designed.
+Hanging alongside the Afghan hand-knotted carpet The Wave, was the oil pastel painting on calico Church Window.
+Dating from 2004, Church Window was chosen to be included in the exhibition as this very early piece predicted the abstract style and colouration Allistair would adopt and further explore in later works, notably the visual language and painting style seen in Excited Melody from 2016 on the opposite wall and the 2009 Study of The City, which inspired the first carpet the artist designed.

 In the only section of the exhibition where colour was noticeably absent and a black and white colour palette created a visual pause, two sketchbooks from Allistair’s time at art college showed visual journeys he’d recorded whilst travelling around London.
 One of the sketchbook pages inspired the surface pattern for the monotone carpet produced in 2017 by Rug Maker in Nepal.

 It was whilst selecting artworks for the exhibition that both Laura and Allistair felt it would be interesting to revisit this graphic style from 2006 and so LGC 18 was created.
 An updated iPad version of the visual diary, digitally printed on canvas, chronicled Allistair’s journey to his studio and around Letchworth and a trip to London.

 London Streets (2017) | College sketchbooks (2005, 2006) | LGC 18 (iPad drawing, 2018) | Somewhere In Between (2018)